evanharmon/in-mono/headspace/aws/aws-rds-backup-snapshots.md

 - manual snaphots can be shared with up to 20 aws accounts
 - encryped snapshots CANNOT be shared if created with default KMS key of AWS Account
+- automatic snapshots CANNOT be shared with other AWS Accounts

 ## Recommendations